 Patrick Mahomes and Jalen Hurts to make history as first-ever Black starting quarterbacks to face off in Super Bowl

-When Super Bowl LVII kicks off in Arizona on February 12, Kansas City Chiefs' Patrick Mahomes and Philadelphia Eagles' Jalen Hurts will make history as the first-ever Black starting quarterbacks to play against each other in the championship.
+When Super Bowl LVII kicks off in Arizona on February 12, the Kansas City Chiefs' Patrick Mahomes and Philadelphia Eagles' Jalen Hurts will make history.
+For the first time ever, two Black starting quarterbacks will play against each other in the championship.

 Mahomes will be making his third trip to the big game after a dramatic 23-20 victory over the Cincinnati Bengals on Sunday.
 He was the third Black quarterback to win a Super Bowl in 2020 when he led the Chiefs over the San Francisco 49ers.
 He lost against the Tampa Buccaneers a year later.